sharmavikas4/My-Portfolio/README.md

 ## Deployment
 To deploy the website using Railway, you can follow these steps:

- -Create a new project on Railway
+- Create a new project on Railway
 - Connect your GitHub repository to your Railway project
 - Configure the build settings to match your project's requirements Deploy your code to Railway